hisoroo/mini-projects/README.md

 # mini-projects
-some of my pet projects (most functional but unfinished),
+some of my pet projects (most working but unfinished)